Room: King Willem Alexander

 Session Description

-The session presents innovative pathways for pretreatment of diverse biomass inputs and their use for different application.
+This oral session presents innovative pathways for pretreatment of diverse biomass inputs and their use for different application.
 A specific focus is on liquid fuels.

 Speakers